You can sign up at the bottom of this page.

 Our Outdoor line is guided by nature enthusiasts and professional outdoor and adventure teachers.
 With them you will climb the cliffs, jump in the kayak and cycle on mountain bikes.
 Those cliffs are only found in this one place in Denmark!

-On the Earth Connection team, you help build the shelter site, look after the greenhouse, plant fruit trees and collect food for the kitchen.
+On the Sustainable Agriculture team, you help build the shelter site, look after the greenhouse, plant fruit trees and collect food for the kitchen.
 At the college, we dig the clay out of the underground ourselves.
 We source our gastronomic raw materials from nature.
 And then we climb real rocks every day.

 Part of the conversation